 80s glam rock was known for stiletto heels, heavy makeup, leopard tights, and big hair.
-And that’s was just for dudes.
+And that was just for dudes.
 Aerosmith’s “Dude, Looks Like a Lady” put it in perspective.

-Ironically, while the guys were trying to look as feminine as possible, the girls only played the part of groupies and video-vixens.
+Ironically, while hair metal guys were trying to look as feminine as possible, the girls only played the part of groupies and video-vixens.
 Guitar solos was still testosterone filled.
-Women who rocked was viewed as a novelty item in the heavy metal music world so only two female hair bands had commercial success.
+Women who rocked was viewed as a novelty item in the heavy metal music world so only a handful of female hair bands has had commercial success.

 1. Lita Ford